 - Vishing: This type of attack refers to “phishing scams that take place over the phone.
 It has the most human interaction of all the phishing attacks but follows the same pattern of deception.
 The fraudsters will often create a sense of urgency to convince a victim to divulge sensitive information.”
 These calls are usually made using a normal ID to make it seem like it is safe to answer.
 As an example, a hacker could pose as a representative at your bank or credit union and call to alert you that there has been questionable activity on your account.
-Once they’ve gained your trust, the hacker will ask for your personal account information and can use that information to commit identify fraud.
+Once they’ve gained your trust, the hacker will ask for your personal account information and can use that information to commit identity fraud.

-- Whaling: This type of attack includes a high-level choice of target; it is an attempt to steal and misuse private, personal information of senior management at a company/organization.
+- Whaling: This type of attack includes a high-level choice of target; it is an attempt to steal and misuse the private, personal information of senior management at a company/organization.
 Whaling occurs in the form of emails that are more sophisticated than phishing and are often harder to recognize due to their use of elite corporate language.
 The email will include personalized information about the target and/or organization.

-- Smishing: This type of attack is unique in comparison to its counterparts as it uses SMS text to try and obtain personal information like credit card numbers, passwords and more.
-The text message usually includes a call-to-action demanding an immediate response or reaction.
+- Smishing: This type of attack is unique in comparison to its counterparts as it uses SMS text to try and obtain personal information like credit card numbers, passwords, and more.
+The text message usually includes a call to action demanding an immediate response or reaction.